 - 1. ImportRMSFaultData

 - 2. FaultUncertaintyModel

 - 3. ModifyFaultSurface

 - 4. SimulateFaultSurface

 - 5. ModifyDisplacement

 - 6. SimulateDisplacement

 - 7. RemoveFaults

 - 8. AddFaults

 - 9. SetDisplacement

 - 10. SimulateSecondaryFaults

 - 11. SimulateFaults

 - 12. GroupFaults

 - 13. UpdatePoints

 - 14. UpdateGrid

 - 15. UpdatePermeability

 - 16. CreateFaultGrid

 - 17. MergeFaultGrid

+- 18. CalculateFaultSeal

-The keywords on a lower level than the actions, aree called commands, like the keyword input-structural-model-d above.
+The keywords on a lower level than the actions, are called commands, like the keyword input-structural-model-directory above.
 See Chapter 6 for a detailed detailed description of all actions and commands.